mvolkmann/blog/src/rust.md

 A struct defines a type that is a set of related fields and methods, similar to a class in other languages.
 The `struct` keyword only defines fields.
-The `impl` keyword adds methods to a struct.
+The `impl` keyword adds instance and static methods to a struct.
 Struct names are used to create instances.
 For example: